cnorthwood/chriss-weight-tracker/README.md

 Getting started
 ---------------

-You will need Docker installed, and then run `./setup` to set it up locally.
-You will only need to do this once, and then re-run it again on every update.
+You will need Python and Poetry installed, then run `poetry install`.

-You will also need to create a "personal" application at https://dev.fitbit.com/apps/new.
+You will need to create a "personal" application at https://dev.fitbit.com/apps/new.
 Make sure the redirect URL is set to `https://localhost:3000`, and make a note of your "OAuth 2.0 Client ID" and "Client Secret", you will need those in a moment.

+To login, run:

-Run `FITBIT_CLIENT_ID=<client ID from above> FITBIT_CLIENT_SECRET=<client secret from above> ./weight-tracker` to run the script.
+Run `FITBIT_DATABASE=fitbit.sqlite FITBIT_CLIENT_ID=<client ID from above> FITBIT_CLIENT_SECRET=<client secret from above> poetry run python3 -mweight_tracker --login` to login.
 You will be given a URL to visit, which will then authorise the script.
 You will then be redirected to a localhost URL, but will get a "connection refused" error.
 This is fine, what you want is the URL in your address bar to copy and paste into the app.

+Once you have logged in, you can write the output to a tsv file, `poetry run python3 -mweight_tracker --tsv-file Weight_Tracker.tsv`.
 Your outputs are now in `Weight_Tracker.tsv`, you can copy/paste this into a Google Sheet, e.g., `pbcopy < Weight_Tracker.tsv`.
 I use a Google Sheet because it has some conditional formatting on it (e.g., I use colour coding for if I'm tracking the direction I'd like to go or not) and then I can plot some charts etc in it.